NideXTC/NideXTC/README.md

 🚀 I’m currently working with [WBS CODING SCHOOL](https://www.wbscodingschool.com/)

-💬 Ask me about anything related to the MERN stack and to Cyber Security
+💬 Ask me about anything related to the MERN stack and cybersecurity

 🎹 I'm a fan of synthesizers